dani8439/data_structures_and_algorithms/stepsNotes.md

 4. Do some work.
 Call your function again, making sure the arguments have changed in some fashion.

 Now let's take the recursion tips, and apply it to the steps problem.

+#### Logic

+If (row === n) then we have hit the end of our problem.
+If the 'stair' string has a length === n, then we are at the end of a row.
+If the length of the stair string is less than or equal to the row number we're working on, we add a '#', otherwise add a space.